kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 The Headless Service provides a home for the DNS entries that the StatefulSet controller will create for each Pod that's part of the set.
-Since the Headless Service is named `mysql`, the Pods will be accessible by resolving `<pod-name>.mysql` from within any other Pod in the same Kubernetes cluster and namespace.
+Because the Headless Service is named `mysql`, the Pods will be accessible by resolving `<pod-name>.mysql` from within any other Pod in the same Kubernetes cluster and namespace.